 But here is what was missing: any acknowledgement of the distance between “AI for CV screening” and “AI that restructures your competitive position before your competitors have noticed the shift”.
 It is not a question of budget or IT capability.
 It is a question of imagination.
 And imagination is not a technical problem.

-The standard reassurance — that this technology wave will be managed like previous ones — is not reassuring on inspection.
+The standard reassurance — that this technology wave will be managed like previous ones — is not reassuring.
 What distinguishes AI is not its power in isolation, but the speed at which new entrants, companies that incumbents have never thought of as competitors, can use it to redraw an industry’s boundaries entirely.
 The organization carefully governing its internal AI deployment may find that the more consequential deployment happened outside its walls, on someone else’s initiative, last quarter.